East Hawaii Family Guidance Center (Hilo)

 Dr. Donna Macri earned her Ph.D. in clinical psychology at Biola University; Rosemead School of Psychology in La Mirada, California.
 She completed her Predoctoral Internship at San Bernardino Country Department of Behavioral Health where she was later employed working first with Jail Mental Health Services and later in the Conditional Release Program.
 Dr. Macri later was employed by the U.S. Naval Hospital Yokosuka; Branch Medical Clinic Sasebo, Japan in the Educational and Developmental Intervention Services (EDIS) which served children ages 0 to 21.
 For the last 9 years, Dr. Macri has worked as a psychologist for the Department of Education in the Windward Oahu District providing consultation, psychological evaluations and more recently as the Site Director for the HI-PIC Windward Oahu site.
 She also provides services to clients at the Ola Hou Clinic in Aiea, Hawaii.

 Abby Royston, Ph.D., NCSP, earned her degree in Clinical and Developmental Psychology from the State University of New York at Buffalo.
 She completed a respecialization program in School Psychology at Arizona State University.
 Dr. Royston is the Lead Psychologist for the Windward Oahu School District, and an adjunct faculty member of HI-PIC.
+She is a secondary intern supervisor at WIndward School District.
 She has previously served as the Hawaii Representative to the National Association of School Psychologists, as well as the President and Secretary-Treasurer of the Hawaii Association of School Pyschologists.
 Dr. Royston has a particular interest in the assessment of children with low incidence disorders.